core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 This document additionally defines the following terminology.

+* Initiator: the peer starting the KUDOS execution, by sending the first KUDOS message.

+* Responder: the peer that receives the first KUDOS message in a KUDOS execution.

 * FS mode: the KUDOS execution mode that achieves forward secrecy (see {{ssec-update-function}}).

 * No-FS mode: the KUDOS execution mode that does not achieve forward secrecy (see {{no-fs-mode}}).